 Score the whole cluster

-Do not track only one hero keyword.
-AI visibility is cluster-shaped.
-Measure prompt groups across definitions, comparisons, alternatives, use cases and how-to queries together to see the full picture.
+Don’t track only one hero keyword.
+AI visibility’s cluster-shaped.
+Measure prompt groups across definitions, comparisons, alternatives, use cases and how-to queries together and you’ll see the full picture.

 AI visibility audit checklist